Book by: kanne83

 "Look at you and your sister," she said.
 "You've liked John since you were younger than she is now.
 But she still doesn't want much to do with boys at all.
 Do you understand?"

 I nodded.
 I guess that made sense.
 "How long will I have to wait?"

 She smiled again.
 "Everyone's different, Sweetie.
 But I promise, one day John will wake up and see girls differently.
 He'll notice they're more than just good fishing partners or friends to go riding with."

 "You promise?"
 I asked, feeling the tiniest bit of hope.

 "I promise," she said.
 "One day, boys are going to be falling all over themselves for your attention."

 I half-smiled.
 "I don't want any boy but John."

 "I know."
-She said, pulling me into a hug.
-"But just give it some more time, ok?"
+She pulled me into a hug.
+"But just give it some more time, okay?"

-I didn't feel very confident in Julia's idea that John was magically gonna see me differently one day, but I had to admit, he didn't seem to like any other girls either.
+I didn't feel very confident in Julia's idea that John was magically gonna see me differently one day, but at least he didn't seem to like any other girls either.
 He'd never said anything about girls being pretty and he didn't talk about them any differently than he did about the boys.